Crimes victims leave is time off from work granted to people in California who are victims of a crime. There are two variations of this leave:

 6. What if my employer violated my rights?

-If an employer illegally acts against an employee because of the use of crime victims leave, the employee may file a claim with the Division of Labor Standards Enforcement of the Department of Industrial Relations.
+If an employer illegally acts against you because of your use of crime victims leave, you may file a claim with the Division of Labor Standards Enforcement of the Department of Industrial Relations.

-The Division will review the employee’s claim for illegal actions on the part of the employer.
-If the employee’s rights were violated, he or she may be entitled to:
+The Division will review your claim for illegal actions on the part of the employer.
+If your rights were violated, you may be entitled to:

 - reinstatement,